-There are medications and supplements that are commonly used when additional help is required these range from stool softeners, enemas to different types of laxatives.
+There are medications and supplements that are commonly used when additional help is required.
+These range from stool softeners and enemas to different types of laxatives.

 Enemas are used to help clear out the bowel by introducing liquids into the rectum and colon via the anus.
 This stimulates the wall of the rectum to help push the stool out.
 Similarly a suppository may be used which is a capsule that is inserted into the back passage.
 Glycerol suppositories are medication-free, whereas others contain a stimulant medication.

-There are different types of laxative; osmotic and stimulant.
+There are two different types of laxative, osmotic and stimulant.
 An example of an osmotic is Movicol.
 They work by increasing the amount of water that stays in your faeces as they pass through your large bowel.
 This makes them softer and easier to pass.
 Examples of stimulant laxatives are senna and bisacodyl.
 They work by speeding up the movements of your intestines.
-It is important to get the right dose on both of these; advice can be given by your GP, MS nurse, continence nurse or you can ask a pharmacist.
+It is important to get the right dose on both of these.
+Advice can be given by your GP, MS nurse, continence nurse or you can ask a pharmacist.

 Another method to help relieve constipation is transanal irrigation.
 It can be used for both constipation and bowel incontinence, and comes as a complete system that can be transported.
 It works by inserting lukewarm water into the rectum using a catheter.
 When sitting on the toilet whilst the rectum is filled, the water is then emptied from the bowel along with the stools into the toilet.
 Studies have shown this to be an effective way of managing bowel symptoms (13).

 An assessment is required by a healthcare professional that will then teach the procedure to the person or care giver.